...

 Artificial Field Turf Makes Field Hockey Possible

-Field hockey is a thrilling sport that people have played since the Middle Ages.
-It’s also intense.
-Players race back and forth across a field (aka “pitch”), striking a ball with sticks and trying to score against the other team.
-All this can do a lot of damage to a grass field.
-This makes it hard for more schools and towns to offer field hockey programs.
-The upkeep costs are simply too high.
-Luckily, many have found that artificial field turf fixes that problem.
-It holds up to the gameplay and stays in great shape even after poor weather strikes.
+Artificial field turf holds up to gameplay and stays in great shape even after poor weather strikes.
 In fact, pros have been using this type of surface since the 1970s, having realized how useful it is.
-With artificial field turf, leagues can play their sport without spending money on lawn care.
-Because of this, artificial field turf has opened the door for others to play this game.
+Leagues can play their sport without spending money on lawn care, which has opened the door for others to enjoy this game.
 For those interested in starting a team or league in the San Francisco Bay Area, Watersavers Turf offers the perfect surface for their needs.

 Artificial Hockey Turf Keeps Players Safe